ottotsuma/Melvor-Classes-Species/README.md

 ### 1.9.0
 * Throne of the Herald is now optional, all TotH data requires the expansion to load, this includes superior skillcape, species above level 99 and summoning synergies above level 99
 * max skillcape and superior max skillcape no longer require the profile skill to purchase
-* eagle + shout synergy now grants -10% Profile Interval, from -5% Agility Interval
+* eagle + you synergy now grants -10% Profile Interval, from -5% Agility Interval
-* owl + shout synergy now grants +1.5% Profile Mastery XP Per Maxed Star in Variel, from -5% Astrology Interval
+* owl + you synergy now grants +1.5% Profile Mastery XP Per Maxed Star in Variel, from -5% Astrology Interval
-* shout modifiers are no longer automatically unlocked based on mastery level
+* you modifiers are no longer automatically unlocked based on mastery level
 * once the required mastery level is reached, you may now choose to unlock the modifier whenever you feel like doing so
 * previous save data will automatically migrate and have the appropriate mastery unlocks already for free
-* hiring shout gp cost no longer scales with mastery level, instead the cost increases with the number of modifiers unlocked on the shout
+* hiring you gp cost no longer scales with mastery level, instead the cost increases with the number of modifiers unlocked on the you
 * mystic oil no longer grants +1 modifier unlock, now rolls an additional time for rewards while training profile

 ### 1.8.1